Carmen M. Reinhart

-Carmen M. Reinhart is the Vice President and Chief Economist of the World Bank Group.
-Assuming this role on June 15, 2020, Reinhart provides thought leadership for the institution at an unprecedented time of crisis.
-She also manages the Bank’s Development Economics Department.
+Carmen M. Reinhart is the Former Senior Vice President and Chief Economist of the World Bank Group.
+Assuming this role on June 15, 2020, Reinhart provided thought leadership for the institution at an unprecedented time of crisis.
+She also managed the Bank’s Development Economics Department.

 Reinhart’s areas of expertise are in international finance, and macroeconomics.
 Her work has helped to inform the understanding of financial crises in both advanced economies and emerging markets.
 She has published extensively on capital flows, exchange rate policy, banking and sovereign debt crises, and contagion.